SquirePug/vyos-documentation/docs/configuration/policy/examples.rst

 .. code-block:: none

-  set interfaces ethernet eth1 policy route NXT-MSS-CLAMP
+  set interfaces ethernet eth1 policy route IP-MSS-CLAMP

 You can view that the policy is being correctly (or incorrectly) utilised with the following command: